 If you love peanut butter as much as I do, you have to make these cookies.
 If you have a peanut butter lover in your life, you have to make these cookies.
-If you have any tastebuds at all, you have to make these cookies.
+If you have any taste buds at all, you have to make these cookies.

-First, drop what you’re doing right now and get your peanut butter ready.
+Drop what you’re doing right now and get your peanut butter ready.
 I like to use store-bought, thick-style peanut butter in this cookie recipe.
 I either use Jif Creamy or Skippy Natural (which is not oily).
 Basically any no-stir, non oily peanut butter will do.

 So you have your peanut butter ready?
 Great.
 Mix it up with some softened butter, brown sugar, white sugar, egg, and vanilla.
 Add some flour, baking soda, and salt.
 Chill this soft cookie dough for at least 1 hour.
 Chilling is mandatory – otherwise the cookie dough will spread all over your baking pan and drip all over the oven.

 Another plus to chilling the cookie dough?
 It intensifies the peanut butter flavor.
 Sort of like how banana bread’s flavor gets more intense over time.
 Same thing with the peanut butter in this cookie dough as it chills.
 That’s a good thing!

 Roll the cookie dough into balls – about 1 Tablespoon of dough per ball.
 Unwrap your Reese’s Peanut Butter Cups.
 I use the miniature peanut butter cups.
 Press a peanut butter cup inside of a cookie dough ball – sort of like a little nest or cradle.
 Top the peanut butter cup with another cookie dough ball and seal down the sides so that the peanut butter cup is securely stuffed inside.
 Roll it with your hands so the sides are smooth.

 Since that was all probably confusing, here is a visual.